 Furnished makes sense if you:

-• Are moving from Gibraltar and do not want to transport furniture through the border
+- Are moving from Gibraltar and do not want to transport furniture across the border

-• Are arriving from the UK or elsewhere and cannot easily ship items
+- Are arriving from the UK or elsewhere and cannot easily ship belongings

 Unfurnished makes sense if you:

-• Already own furniture and have a way to get it there
+- Already own furniture and have a way to transport it

-• Are planning a long-term stay (three years or more) and want your own things
+- Are planning a long-term stay of three years or more and want your own things

-• Have preferences about quality that a landlord's choice of sofa or mattress will not meet
+- Have specific preferences for quality that a landlord's furniture choice will not meet

 What Landlords in La Linea Typically Offer

-Larger family flats and properties in the outer barrios are more often unfurnished.
-These are typically rented by local families who have their own furniture and prefer the lower monthly rate.
+Larger family flats and properties in outer barrios such as El Zabal, Las Palmeras, and Santa Margarita more commonly come unfurnished.
+These are typically rented by local families who already have furniture and prefer the lower monthly rate and the reduced fianza commitment.

-For any furnished rental, ask the landlord to provide a written inventory (inventario) before you sign.
-This lists everything in the flat and its condition.
-Without it, disputes about missing or damaged items when you leave become your word against theirs.
+For any furnished rental, ask the landlord to provide a written inventario before you sign.
+This lists every item in the flat and its condition at the start of the tenancy.
+Without one, disputes about missing or damaged items when you leave become your word against theirs.
+It protects both parties.

 Key Questions to Ask Before You Commit

-• What appliances are included?
-(Washing machine, oven, fridge, microwave separately)
+- What appliances are included?
+(Washing machine, oven, fridge, and microwave should each be confirmed separately)

 The Bottom Line

-Furnished is more expensive but saves you the upfront hassle of equipping a flat from scratch.
-Unfurnished is cheaper monthly and gives you full control over your living space.
-For most people arriving in La Linea from Gibraltar or abroad, furnished makes practical sense for the first year.
-After that, unfurnished is usually the better long-term value.
-Either way, always get the inventory in writing before you sign anything.
+Furnished costs more per month and requires a larger deposit under the LAU, but saves you the upfront hassle of equipping a flat from scratch.
+Unfurnished is cheaper monthly and gives you full control over your space.
+For most people arriving from Gibraltar or abroad, furnished makes practical sense for the first year or two.
+After that, unfurnished usually delivers better long-term value.
+Either way, get the inventario in writing before you sign anything.

 Frequently Asked Questions